- Director: Akira Kurosawa

 We have come to our 100th movie here on Movie Valhalla, and the winner of our reader vote to become the 100th inductee, with 42% of the vote, was Akira Kurosawa’s Seven Samurai.
 On the surface, it is a very enjoyable three and a half hour epic about a group of samurai that agrees to defend a small village in medieval Japan against attacking bandits, despite being heavily outnumbered.
 It is almost impossible to watch today, however, without seeing the numerous bits and pieces that not only heavily influenced numerous later action movies, but often were just flat-out stolen.
 One academic paper called it “the most reworked, remade, and referenced film in cinema history.”

 It takes a bit to get acclimated to this movie for a first-time American viewer, until the movie gets it feet under it.
 You won’t see the completely cowardly, sniveling villager character in most American movies, which we spend a lot of time with here.
 But they are a staple of the Japanese jidai-geki genre (what Americans would probably call a “period piece,” though it’s a little more specific than that), to the point that several of the supporting actors in this movie specialized in the type.
 And once we meet them, the titular seven samurai are interesting, well-rounded, and mostly fairly grounded characters.
 Kurosawa uses that long running time to give us double-digits’ worth of well-defined characters, whose fates we may actually care about.
 He was far from the only director among his Japanese contemporaries making big samurai movies, but Seven Samurai was the biggest of its time.
-Its eventual cast was well over four times its original budget, and the studio stopped production twice.
+It eventually went well over four times its original budget, and the studio stopped production twice.
 Kurosawa calmly went fishing, realizing that the studio had put too much money into the movie already to not let him finish it.
 He was right, and in the end Seven Samurai was a huge hit, so everybody won.

 Seven Samurai has a long sequence where the honorable ronin Kanbei (Takashi Shimura), after accepting the villagers’ request for help, puts together his team one man at a time.
 Some version of this trope has appeared in so many action and heist movies ever since, but this is the movie that’s credited with popularizing it, so much so that Zach Snyder once referred to his idea for the Justice League movie as “Bruce Wayne having to Seven Samurai the Justice League together.”
 This really was the Avengers of Japan in its day, putting together everyone’s favorite samurai actors for one big story where they all have to fight against the odds, and in fact without it it’s unlikely we would have gotten the Marvel movies we did.
 After watching this movie, I can see how both Joss Whedon’s original Avengers film and Infinity War each owe a heavy debt to Kurosawa here, in both structure and imagery.